-Another name for the greater than ( > ) symbol when referring to a command in a command line environment such as MS-DOS or Linux.
-For example, in the example below the append symbol is between the command and the output file that stores the output.
+In the example below, the append symbol is between the dir command and the output file that stores the output.

 dir > dirout.txt

-In the above example, instead of outputting the results of the dir command to the screen all output would be stored in the dirout.txt file.
-In Linux you can replace the dir command with the ls command to achieve the same results.
+In this example, instead of displaying the dir command to the screen, all output is stored in the dirout.txt file.
+In Linux, you can replace the dir command with the ls command to achieve the same results.

 echo this is an example >> test.txt